130050029/parallelProgrammingSolutions/README.md

 Another thing to note is that performing histogram on a set of data, requires finding the range, i.e. minimum and maximum in the data.
 It boiled down to writing a Reduce algorithm, since minimum and maximum are binary and associative operators.

 I liked working on this problem as I got to learn more new and interesting things!

+# All Problem Sets Completed!

+Problem Set 4 was about Red-Eye Removal Algorithm of Computer Vision.
+But we had to implement only the sorting part where the pixels are sorted according to the scores assigned to each one of them.
+And I implemented LSB Parallel Radix Sort for this.

+Problem Set 5 was about achieving the fastest histogram computation on our particular machine.

+Problem Set 6 was about Blending Two images using Jacobi Iterative Method.
+The algorithm was quite simple to implement but properly writing code was necessary.